.318 Westley Richards: Use

-James H. Sutherland, who over the course of his life shot between 1,300 and 1,600 elephants, used a .318 Westley Richards along with a .577 Nitro Express double rifle for all his African hunting, in a letter to Westley Richards he wrote "In open country, against Elephants and Rhinoceroses where the quarry is difficult to approach and long shots are often required I find that I can do all that is requisite with the .318 using of course, solid nickel covered bullets."
+James H. Sutherland, who over the course of his life shot between 1,300 and 1,600 elephants, used a .318 Westley Richards along with a .577 Nitro Express double rifle for all his African hunting, in a letter to Westley Richards he wrote "In open country, against Elephants and Rhinoceroses where the quarry is difficult to approach and long shots are often required I find that I can do all that is requisite with the .318 Westley Richards using of course, solid nickel covered bullets."

 Bror Blixen once states that if he could only have one rifle with which to hunt it would be the .318 Westly Richards.

 Other users of the .318 Westley Richards include Major G.H.
 Anderson who shot between 350 and 400 elephants; and Quentin Grogan who shot between 250 and 300 elephants.